nodejs/modules/doc/announcement.md

 Currently it is not possible to create a package that is usable both via `require` (as CommonJS) and via `import` (as an ES module).
 There are efforts underway to address this, and may involve changes to the above (especially concerning `"main"`).
 Please do not publish any ES module packages intended for use by Node.js until this is resolved.

-## Coming soon
+## Works in progress

 All of the above is shipping as part of `--experimental-modules` in Node.js 12.
-On our [road map](https://github.com/nodejs/modules/blob/master/doc/plan-for-new-modules-implementation.md) for improvements before the `--experimental-modules` flag is hopefully dropped in October 2019, when Node.js 12 reaches LTS status:
+On our [road map](https://github.com/nodejs/modules/blob/master/doc/plan-for-new-modules-implementation.md) for potential improvements before the `--experimental-modules` flag is hopefully dropped in October 2019, when Node.js 12 reaches LTS status:

 - **Better loaders.** The current loaders code is a holdover from the previous `--experimental-modules` and doesn’t fully integrate with the new system.
 There is much work to be done here.